 Expansion since the early 1980s has been rapid, and lack of planning has taken its toll in the form of unattractive developments and increased traffic.

 The city of Sedona is young, and there are few historic sites; as many visitors conclude, you don’t come to Sedona to tour the town itself.
 The main downtown activity is shopping, mostly for Southwestern-style paintings, clothing, rugs, jewelry, and Native American artifacts.
 Just beyond the shops and restaurants, however, canyons, creeks, ancient dwellings, and the red rocks beckon.
-The area is relatively easy to hike or bike, or you can take a jeep tour into the hills.
+The area is relatively easy to hike and bike, or you can take a jeep tour into the hills.